quintans/eventsourcing/README.md

 > Consuming events is discuss in more detail below, in CQRS section.

-But there is a catch.
+But there is a catch, regarding the ID order of the events.
 Even if we use a single node writer, records might not become available in the same order as the ID order.

 Consider two concurrent transactions relying on database sequence.
 One acquires the ID 100 and the other the ID 101.
 If the one with ID 101 is faster to finish the transaction, it will show up first in a query than the one with ID 100.
+The same applies to time based IDs.
-Unless we take some precautions, records will not always become visible in the expected order.
+Unless we take some precautions, records will not always be polled in the expected order.

 If we have a polling process that relies on this number to determine from where to start polling, it could miss the last added record, and this could lead to events not being tracked.

 But there is a solution.
-We can only retrieving events older than X milliseconds, to allow for the concurrent transactions to complete or to mitigate the clock skews.
+If we only retrieve events older than X milliseconds, we allow the concurrent transactions to complete and mitigate any clock skews.

 An example of how this could be done in PostgreSQL: